To the memory of the fallen

 The Royal British Legion is the nation's leading Armed Forces charity providing care and support to all members of the British Armed Forces past and present and their families.
 It is also the national Custodian of Remembrance and safeguards the Military Covenant between the nation and its Armed Forces.
 It is best known for the annual Poppy Appeal and its emblem the red poppy.

-The New Way of Working introduced by the Pathway for Growth Programme is in place.
 There are three ways for those needing our assistance to contact the RBL:

 - The Knowledge Base which is accessed through the RBL website http://www.britishlegion.org.uk/can-we-help